rsystem-se/fortnox_ex/README.md

 # FortnoxEx

-API Client for Fortnox.
+Unofficial API Client for Fortnox.
 For more details about Fortnox API, please see [https://developer.fortnox.se/documentation/](https://developer.fortnox.se/documentation/)

 The documentation for FortnoxEx can be found at